 The base map of the UK road network used for calculating the hot exhaust road traffic emissions is derived from the Ordnance Survey Meridian 2 dataset.
 This provides locations of all roads (motorways, A-roads, B-roads and minor roads) in Great Britain.
 In addition, a dataset of roads in Northern Ireland was obtained from the Land & Property Services which is responsible for all Ordnance Survey of Northern Ireland.
-The traffic flow data is available on a census count point basis for GB (DfT, 2011b).
-Northern Ireland data were not available for 2010 when the road transport mapping was undertaken, therefore 2009 data were used (Roads Service, 2010).
-Figure 3.4 shows part of the dataset described above.
+The traffic flow data is available on a census count point basis for GB (DfT, 2012).
+Provisional data for Northern Ireland and only a small number of count points were available for 2011 when the road transport mapping process was undertaken; therefore 2010 data (Roads Service, 2012) were used and scaled to 2011 where traffic was not available for this year.
+Figure 3.3 shows part of the dataset described above.

-Figure 3.4: A map to illustrate the detail in the road network and count point database

-The traffic flow data on major roads include counts of each type of vehicle as an annual average daily flow.
-These are aggregated up to annual flows by multiplying by 365.
-The Annual Average Daily Flow (AADF) statistics take account of seasonal variation through the use of 'expansion factors' applied to the single day counts based on data from automatic counts for similar roads and vehicle types.
+Figure 3.3: A map to illustrate the detail in the road network and count point database use of 'expansion factors' applied to the single day counts based on data from automatic counts for similar roads and vehicle types.
 Some Northern Ireland count points only record total vehicles, rather than a split of different vehicle types.
 An average vehicle split is therefore applied to these.